-Intended Outcome Success Criteria The vast majority of children to achieve at or above the national standard by the end of EYFS, KS1 and KS2 in all subjects while sustaining good levels of well-being and mental health.
+Intended Outcome Success Criteria The vast majority of children to achieve at or above the national standard by the end of EYFS, KS1 and KS2 in all core subjects while sustaining good levels of well-being and mental health.
 At least 85% of all pupils inclusive of those among PPG achieve GLD by the end of EYFS and at the end of KS2.
 Pupils Mental Health and Well-Being sustained at high levels via targeted support.
-All PPG children given access to inspirational and aspirational first hand life experiences available to their more affluent peers- including visits across the country and abroad where possible, experiences such as performances on national platforms and programmes Children on the Pupil Premium register have highest take up in extra-curricular clubs and programmes participating in age appropriate aspirational events for EYFS, KS1 and KS2.
-Pupils having achievement and experiences celebrated through displays, reports, and features on Class Dojo, School Website and appropriate Social Media Platforms reflecting their rich opportunities such as: Unveiling of The Wind Rush Monument, Audience with Urban Poet Lindalli, Launching the Living Wage22-23, Audience Dr Julius Garvey, An Audience with Baroness Floella Benjamin, Appearing on BBC with new Living Wage Song "I Look To The Sky".
-School's families feel well supported by the school so they are then able to focus on supporting their children's learning.
-All parents offered ongoing support through workshops, curriculum evenings, parent evenings, targeted achievement projects and flexible 1:1 support which will be evaluated through Parent View, case studies, parental feedback via Surveys.
+All PPG children given access to inspirational and aspirational first hand life experiences available to their more affluent peers- including visits to iconic locations across the countryand abroad where possible.
+Additionally, experiences such as performances on national platforms and programmes such as the unveiling of the Windrush Monument in 2021-22 and performing at Windsor Castle to an esteemed audience including HRH King Charles the Third, Baroness Floella Benjamin, Baroness Amos and Reverend Rose Hudsen-Wilkin.
+Children on the Pupil Premium register have highest take up in extra-curricular clubs and programmes participating in age appropriate aspirational events for EYFS, KS1 and KS2.
+Pupils having their achievement and experiences celebrated through displays, reports, features on Class Dojo, School Website and appropriate Social Media Platforms reflecting their rich opportunities such as: Unveiling of The Wind Rush Monument, Audience with Urban Poet Lindalli, Launching the Living Wage22-23, an audience with Dr Julius Garvey.
+Our children repeatedly appearing on the BBC, ITV and Sky News with new Living Wage Song "I Look To The Sky".
+School families feel well supported by the school so they are then able to focus on supporting their children's learning.
+All parents offered ongoing support through Living Wage Campaign workshops, curriculum evenings, parent evenings, special projects and flexible 1:1 support which will be evaluated through Parent View, case studies and parental feedback via Surveys.

-Activity In This Academic Year

-This details how we intend to spend our pupil premium (and recovery premium) funding this academic year to address the challenges listed above.
+Activity In This Academic Year This details how we intend to spend our pupil premium funding this academic year to address the challenges listed above.

-Teaching (Inclusive of CPD, Recruitment and Retention)
+Teaching (Inclusive of CPD, Recruitment and Retention) Budgeted cost: £80,120.00

-Budgeted cost: £ 57,920.00